Tahar Ben Jelloun

-Tahar Ben Jelloun (الطاهر بن جلون; born in Fes, Morocco, 1 December 1944) is a Moroccan writer.
+Tahar Ben Jelloun (الطاهر بن جلون; born 1 December 1944) is a Moroccan writer who rose to fame for his 1985 novel L'Enfant de sable (The Sand Child).
 All of his work is written in French although his first language is Darija.
-He became known for his 1985 novel L’Enfant de Sable (The Sand Child).
-He now lives in Paris, France, and continues to write.
 He has been nominated for the Nobel Prize in Literature.

 Early life and career

 Tahar Ben Jelloun was born in Morocco in December 1944.
 As a child, he attended an Arabic-French bilingual elementary school.
 He then studied in the Lycée Regnault in Tangier, Morocco, until he was 18 years old.
 He studied philosophy at Mohammed V University in Rabat.

 After he was a professor of philosophy in Morocco, he joined the group that ran the literary magazine Souffles in the mid-1960s, and he wrote many pieces for the cultural magazine.
-He later participated in the student rebellion against "the repressive and violent acts" of the Moroccan police.
+He later participated in the student rebellion against the repressive and violent acts of the Moroccan police.
 In 1966, he was forced into military service as his punishment.

 Five years later, his first poems were published in Hommes sous linceul de silence (1971).
-Shortly thereafter he moved to Paris, France, to study psychology, and in 1972 began writing for Le Monde.
+Shortly thereafter he moved to Paris to study psychology, and in 1972 began writing for Le Monde.
 He received his doctorate in social psychiatry in 1975.

 In January 2003, Ben Jelloun was nominated one of the two candidates for the 16th seat of the Académie Française, the moderating body of the French language.
-Thieseat was last held by Léopold Sédar Senghor.
+This seat was last held by Léopold Sédar Senghor.
 A month later, Ben Jelloun ended his campaign for the position.

 Today, Ben Jelloun is known for his literary career but also his appearances on French media outlets in which he speaks about the experiences of people of North African descent living in France.
+He lives in Paris and continues to write.